tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

     </div>

     <p>
-      Continuing on through the next few screens, we should finally arrive at the “Ready to Install” screen.
-Pressing the “Install” button grants us one free coffee break, after which we will continue on with the initial configuration.
+      Continuing on through the next few screens, we should finally arrive at the "Ready to Install" screen.
+Pressing the "Install" button grants us one free coffee break, after which we will continue on with the initial configuration.
     </p>

     <p>